Sequential-NIAH: A Needle-In-A-Haystack Benchmark for Extracting Sequential Needles from Long Contexts: Experiments Results

-In our investigation of this benchmark's characteristics, we meticulously selected 200 samples from its test set for conducting a noise analysis.
-Noise analysis in this context involves introducing perturbations to the position or order of \emph{needles} inserted into a long context.
-This process is aimed at evaluating the stability of various Large Language Models (LLMs) when confronted with such changes.
-Specifically, we introduced three distinct types of noise to each sample: \begin{itemize} \item \textbf{Tiny movement (TM)}: Each needle within the long text undergoes a slight positional shift, either forward or backward, by no more than two sentence positions.
+In our investigation of this benchmark's characteristics, we selected 200 samples from the test set to conduct a noise analysis.
+Noise analysis, in this context, refers to evaluating the stability of various LLMs' performance when the needles or the long context face variations that may affect response.
+Specifically, we introduced four distinct types of noise to each sample: \begin{itemize} \item \textbf{Tiny movement (TM)}: Each needle within the long text undergoes a slight positional shift, either forward or backward, by no more than two sentence positions.
 The order of the needles within the long text remains unchanged \item \textbf{Significant movement (SM)}: Multiple needles within the long text are repositioned significantly, with their original sequence maintained.
-This simulates larger displacements, enabling analysis of the model's robustness to more pronounced positional alterations. \item \textbf{Reorder (RO)}: The positions of multiple needles remain static, but their sequence of appearance within the text is shuffled. \end{itemize} For each type of noise, we generated three variations of the original data, culminating in a total of 1800 noisy data samples used for inference and experimentation.
-In this section, three specific models, Gemini-1.5, Qwen-2.5, and LLaMA-3.3, were subjected to the noise analysis experiments to discern their resilience and performance under these controlled perturbations.
+This simulates larger displacements, enabling analysis of the model's robustness to more pronounced positional alterations. \item \textbf{Reorder (RO)}: The positions of multiple needles remain static, but their sequence of appearance within the text is shuffled. \item \textbf{Semantic noise (SN)}: One or two synthetic needles that are semantically similar to one needle—yet cannot serve as a valid answer item—are inserted at somewhere in the long context, simulating scenarios that may confuse the model's judgment. \end{itemize} For each type of noise, we generated three variations of the original data, culminating in a total of 2400 noisy samples used for inference and evaluation.
+In this section, three specific models, \textbf{Gemini-1.5}, \textbf{Qwen-2.5}, and \textbf{LLaMA-3.3}, are subjected to the noise analysis experiments to discern their resilience and performance under these controlled perturbations.